 - 1 heaped tbsp maple syrup

-- Preheat oven to 350°.
-Line a baking sheet with parchment paper and set aside.
+- Preheat oven to 180°C/Fan 160°C/Gas mark 4.
+Line a baking tray with parchment paper and set aside.

 - Pour chickpeas into a strainer, then rinse them for 15 seconds or so.
 Place chickpeas into a food processor (a good blender also works) and pulse for approximately 10 seconds.

-- Add peanut butter, vanilla, and baking soda; pulse together.
-The mixture or "dough" should form a large ball in the food processor.
+- Add peanut butter, vanilla, and baking powder; pulse together.
+The mixture or 'dough' should form a large ball in the food processor.

 - If using a blender you may need to add a little dairy free milk and if it goes too runny you can recover by freezing the mixture and cooking when slightly hard.